-“Most Respected Public Semiconductor Company achieving $100 million to $250 million in annual sales Award”
+“Best Financially Managed Semiconductor Company achieving greater than $500 million in annual sales Award”

 The GSA’s most prestigious award, the Dr. Morris Chang Exemplary Leadership Award, was presented to Sir Robin Saxby, founding CEO of ARM.
 Each year this leadership award recognizes individuals, such as its namesake, for their exceptional contributions to drive the development, innovation, growth and long-term opportunities for the semiconductor industry.

 GSA members identified the Most Respected Emerging Public and Public Semiconductor Company Award winners by casting ballots for the industry’s most respected companies for its products, vision and future opportunities.
 Winners include the “Most Respected Public Semiconductor Company achieving $100 million to $250 million in annual sales Award” presented to both Entropic Communications Inc. and InvenSense, Inc.; “Most Respected Public Semiconductor Company achieving $251 million to $1 billion in annual sales Award” awarded to Cavium, Inc.; and “Most Respected Public Semiconductor Company achieving greater than $1 billion in annual sales Award” received by Qualcomm Inc.